ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/composer.md

 The options are [recommended by Laravel](https://laravel.com/docs/10.x/deployment#autoloader-optimization); `--optimize-autoloader` speeds up autoloading and `--no-dev` ignores development dependencies that won't be needed in production.

 (Note that `optimize-autoloader` is probably turned on by default in the `config` section of your `composer.json` file, but it can't hurt to specify it explicitly.)

+**Next:** The next article shows how to install your application's JavaScript depedencies.

 {{< deploy-laravel/navbar >}}